ideaconsult/Toxtree.js/README.md

   st.querySubstance("http://apps.ideaconsult.net:8080/toxbank/substance/IUC4-d982cd73-9ee1-32af-8604-962ae6875cc7");
 ```

-Although different kits can have different configuration parameters, these are common:
+Although different kits can have different configuration parameters, these are common, and can be separates in few groups:

+##### Connection related

 - **`kit`**  (attr. `data-kit`), _required_: specifies the exact type of front-end to be inserted.
 Only one type is allowed (of course!) - currently available kits are explained in the beginning.
 - **`baseUrl`** (attr. `data-base-url`), _optional_: the default server to be used on AJAX requests, if the server is not specified on the call itself.